Volkswagen hopes revamped Golf will help it catch Toyota

 But there are signs the company is worried.

-With its affiliate Kia Motors, Hyundai is the envy of global rivals such as VW, outgrowing the market during a severe downturn by offering stylish models at affordable prices backed by savvy - if sometimes risky - promotions and helped by a cheaper currency.
+With its affiliate Kia Motors (000270.KS), Hyundai (005380.KS) is the envy of global rivals such as VW, outgrowing the market during a severe downturn by offering stylish models at affordable prices backed by savvy - if sometimes risky - promotions and helped by a cheaper currency.

 VW views Hyundai as a serious contender.
 Checking out a Hyundai model at the 2011 Frankfurt Motor Show, chief executive Martin Winterkorn was caught on camera examining the steering wheel adjustment, and saying: “Nothing rattles ...
 Why can they do it?
 BMW can‘t.
 We can‘t.”